Sarasbaug: History

-The temple was also used for military strategy discussions by the Marathas against the Nizam and the British Empire in the 18th & 19th century as it was situated away from the Parvati Temple.
+The temple was also used for military strategy discussions by the Marathas against the Nizam and the British Empire in the 18th and 19th centuries as it was situated away from the Parvati Temple.
 Earlier the garden was not in place and there was a lake and a small temple at the center.
 The temple used to be called as "Talyatla Ganapati" (Ganesh temple in the lake).
-The Peshwa, his commander, and the advisors would go in the lake by boat to discuss the issue and plans.
+The Peshwa, his commander, and the advisors would go into the lake by boat to discuss the issue and plans.
 It is also recorded that the boats were steered by non-natives like Africans for complete secrecy, as they did not understand the local Marathi language.